ktrap06/corticalanalysis/README.md

 main_processing.ipynb is the only script you will need.
 It contains 7 steps in a jupyter notebook to generate a dff tif stack, as well as associated figures throughout the processing of the signal. **PLEASE DUPLICATIE EACH TIME YOU PROCESS NEW DATA AND PLACE INTO A NOTEBOOKS FOLDER** Go through the step, first by giving the path to the file, and setting a frame you would like to see as the example frame.
 At the end you will need to also add the path where you would like the tiff output to be generated.

 preprocessing_functions.py contains all the functions that are used in the main_processing script.
+It contains the following functions in a .py file

+- load_frames -
+- interactive_plot -
+- plot_frame -
+- temporal_mean -
+- remove_dark_frames -
+- extract_artifacts -
+- interpolate -
+- dff -
+- smoothing -
+- make_video -

 The Script-use examples contains a